hassaanjamil/weather-android-app/README.md

 - Dagger-hilt (for dependency injection)
 - Navigation Drawer component
 - Retrofit, Secrets Gradle Plugin
+- Room Persistence Library (Jetpack Component)
-- Unit test / Instrumented Test with converage (using Android Studio built-in feature)
+- Unit test / Instrumented Test with coverage (using built-in feature)

+> I have developed it using Android Studio Bumblebee (2021.1.1) and latest version of all the dependencies used in this project.
+You might need to have latest version of Android Studio to build this project.
 ## Setup

-Simply clone or download the zip project and open it to Android Studio IDE.
+Simply clone or download the zip project and open it to Android Studio IDE (latest version).

-I have developed it using Android Studio Bumblebee (2021.1.1)

 ## Project Structure